alloy-rs/alloy/crates/json-rpc/README.md

 Any object that may be Serialized and Cloned may be used as RPC Parameters.

-Requests are sent via transports (see [alloy-transports]).
+Requests are sent via transports (see [alloy-transport]).
 This results in 1 of 3 outcomes, captured in the `RpcResult<E>` enum:

 - `Ok(Response)` - The request was successful, and the server returned a